 Anyway, we set the anchor alarm and had no issues until we took off yesterday morning.
 “Dana, what’s that beeping noise?
 Something’s wrong!”
 Nope, just the alarm when we left the swing area, as evidenced by the blue trail.
 No crisis after all.

 That set the stage for the Day from Hell.
 It wasn’t the scenery, which actually was pretty scenic.
 Mostly the drudgery.
 And the rain.
 And the fog.
 Although at one point Doug asked the captain of the upbound Cynthia II if it was still foggy further south.
 His response—“There ain’t no fog, just a little mist”—dripped with derision and condescension.

 The thing about current is that it also stinks going the other way.
 We hit the turn to head upstream on the Ohio and it was like someone threw out a drag chute.
-We immediately went ftom 12 knots to 5 knots as we fought upstream like spawning salmon.
+We immediately went from twelve knots to five knots as we fought like spawning salmon.